stAINED GLASS window Restoration complete!

-In Fall 2023: Stained glass conservators Sash & Solder carefully removed all of the Chapel’s stained glass windows from their wood frames and transported the windows to their conservation facility in Portsmouth NH.
-The wood frames and tracery were then repaired and restored and repainted in Essex Green to match the Chapel’s original trim color.
-Over the winter at the facility, the team disassembled the windows, cleaned glass, repairing broken glass where needed, and then began the painstaking process of reassembling each window with new solder.
+Stained glass conservators Sash & Solder carefully removed all of the Chapel’s stained glass windows from their wood frames and transported the windows to their conservation studio in Portsmouth NH.
+The wood frames and tracery were repaired and restored and repainted in Essex Green to match the Chapel’s original trim color.
+At the studio, the team disassembled the windows, cleaned glass, repairing broken glass where needed, and then began the painstaking process of reassembling each window with new solder.
 See images below.
-The team expects to begin reinstalling the restored windows in mid-April.
+The team reinstalled the restored windows in spring 2024 just in time for the annual May celebration of Walter Scott Dickson’s birthday.
 This project was funded in part with CPA funds and funds raised by the Friends of Greenlawn.

 For more information on this project, contact Patti Kelleher at pkelleher@salem.com